-Suppose you represent the defendant in a lawsuit, and he wants his long-time significant other to participate in communications with you about legal strategy—discussions that would be protected by the attorney-client privilege if they were between you and your client.
+Suppose you represent the defendant in a lawsuit, and he wants his long-time significant other to participate in discussions about legal strategy that would be protected by the attorney-client privilege if they were strictly between you and your client.
 Could the significant other join in these conversations without impairing the privilege?

-To be protected by the privilege, “a communication must be made in confidence.”
-The attorney-client privilege therefore can be waived “when the communication is made in the presence of third persons on the theory that such circumstances are inconsistent with the notion the communication was ever intended to be confidential.”
+To be protected by the attorney-client privilege, “a communication must be made in confidence.”
+Thus, the privilege can be waived “when the communication is made in the presence of third-persons on the theory that such circumstances are inconsistent with the notion the communication was ever intended to be confidential.”

-But the presence of a third person does not automatically waive the privilege.
-For example, an attorney can communicate confidentially with his or her client in the presence of the client’s spouse or state-registered domestic partner.
+But the presence of a third-party doesn’t automatically waive the privilege.
+For example, an attorney can speak confidentially with her client in the presence of the client’s spouse or state-registered domestic partner.
 By statute, a spouse or domestic partner “shall not be examined for or against his or her spouse or domestic partner, without the consent of the spouse or domestic partner; nor can either during marriage or during the domestic partnership or afterward, be without the consent of the other, examined as to any communication made by one to the other during the marriage or the domestic partnership.”

-Whether the privilege is waived when the third-party participant is not a spouse or domestic partner is less clear.
-The general rule is that waiver does not occur where “the third person is necessary for the communication, or has retained the attorney on a matter of ‘common interest.’”
-As the court explained in State v.
-Gibson, a case discussing the analogous doctor-patient privilege, “if the third person is present as a needed and customary participant in such consultation, the circle of confidence may be reasonably extended to include him and the privilege will be maintained.”
+Whether the privilege is waived when the third-party participant is someone other than a spouse or domestic partner is less clear.
+The general rule is that waiver doesn’t occur where “the third person is necessary for the communication, or has retained the attorney on a matter of common interest.”
+As the court explained in State of Washington v.
+Gibson, a case discussing the analogous doctor-patient privilege, “‘if the third person is present as a needed and customary participant in such consultation, the circle of confidence may be reasonably extended to include him and the privilege will be maintained.’”

-Consistent with this, Washington’s courts have held that legal secretaries, accountants, and interpreters are “indispensable to an attorney’s provision of legal services to the client” and are thus “necessary” recipients of confidential attorney-client communications.
-By contrast, the presence of a son during a family therapy session resulted in waiver of the doctor-patient privilege when the party claiming the privilege did not explain why the son’s presence had been necessary.
+Consistent with this, Washington’s courts have held that legal secretaries, accountants and interpreters are “indispensable to an attorney’s provision of legal services to the client,” and are therefore “necessary” recipients of confidential attorney-client communications.
+By contrast, the presence of a son during a family therapy session resulted in waiver of the doctor-patient privilege when the party claiming the privilege didn’t explain why the son’s presence had been required.